 Car rental is an option, but will be more spendy if you go one way. priceline has good bidding options where you may be able to bid it down to a decent rate.

 Flying: southwest.com has great fares one way, as cheap as $49 o/w if you plan ahead.
 The Vegas airport is right downtown, so you can cab it to your hotel and do the rest on foot on the Strip.
-Easy. about 7 years ago
+Easy. over 7 years ago